SvenGroot/Ookii.CommandLine/docs/Subcommands.md

     {
         if (command is IAsyncCommand asyncCommand)
         {
-            // If you have CancellationToken, pass it here. return await asyncCommand.RunAsync();
+            // If you have a CancellationToken, pass it here. return await asyncCommand.RunAsync();
         }